stratis-storage/stratis-docs/content/2020-05-stratis.md

 changes:

   * The `pool create` command has been extended to allow encryption.
-  * There is a new `pool init_cache` method, for initializing a cache.
+  * There is a new `pool init_cache` command, for initializing a cache.
+  * There is a new subcommand, `key`, for key management tasks.
   * The output of `pool list` now includes a `Properties` column; each entry in the column is a string encoding the following properties of the
     pool: